-5 Ways to Express Your Gratitude (and Reap its Benefits) This Thanksgiving
+5 Ways to Express Your Gratitude (and Reap Its Benefits)

 Bad days happen to the best of us: The alarm doesn't go off, your kids are fussy, you get stuck in traffic, and as soon as you get to work, you spill coffee down the front of your favorite shirt.
 And then, to add insult to injury, you log onto Facebook and are greeted by the smiling face of your old college roommate, who is just so #blessed.
 Lucky her.